A dynamical characterization of universally tight lens spaces: Introduction and main results

 Proposition~\ref{proposition_global_sections} follows directly from Propositon~\ref{proposition_global_sections2} and Remark~\ref{seqlambdak} below.
 The second step for sufficiency in Theorem~\ref{main2} is provided by the following proposition.

 \begin{proposition} Let $p\geq q\geq 1$ be relatively prime numbers.
-Suppose that $(M,\xi)$ is a closed connected co-orientable contact $3$-manifold that admits an open book decomposition $(K,\pi)$ with disk-like pages of order $p$.
+Suppose that $(M,\xi)$ is a closed connected co-orientable contact $3$-manifold that admits {a rational} open book decomposition $(K,\pi)$ with disk-like pages of order $p$.
 If $\mon(K)=-q$ and the Reeb vector field of some defining contact form for $\xi$ is positively tangent to $K$ and positively transverse to the interior of the pages of $(K,\pi)$, then $(M,\xi)$ is contactomorphic to $(L(p,q), \xi_{\rm std})$. \end{proposition}

-The existence of an open book decomposition with disk-like pages of order $p$ and binding $K$ on $M$ is essentially telling us that $M$ is obtained by doing Dehn surgery with coefficient $-p/q$ on a Hopf fiber, see Figure~2.
+The existence of {a rational} open book decomposition with disk-like pages of order $p$ and binding $K$ on $M$ is essentially telling us that $M$ is obtained by doing Dehn surgery with coefficient $-p/q$ on a Hopf fiber {;} see Figure~2.

 Combining Propositions~\ref{proposition_global_sections} and~\ref{proposition_classification}, sufficiency in Theorem~\ref{main2} is proved.
 Before addressing necessity we recall an important definition.